What is Gene Editing?

 There are now a number of tools available to scientists interested in performing genome editing experiments, which can be split into two categories: engineered nucleases and recombinant adeno-associated virus (rAAV).

-Engineered nucleases elicit gene edits by introducing double strand breaks (DSBs) at the target site, and stimulating the cells own DNA repair pathways to make modifications.
+Engineered nucleases generate gene edits by introducing double strand breaks (DSBs) at the target site, and stimulating the cells own DNA repair pathways to make modifications.

 DSBs will most frequently be repaired by non-homologous end joining (NHEJ), which is error prone and can result in the introduction of insertions or deletions.
 In this manner frameshift mutations can be introduced into the coding sequence of genes.